XavierRex/XavierRex.github.io/README.md

 # AI coding helper

-This is a project for an AI assistant to answer programming questions and explain how code works.
+This is a project of AI assistant that answer programming questions and explain how code works.

 ## Demo